Meet the AJC beta reading team

-Genres I’m also happy to read: Romance, historical, fantasy, women’s, general.
+Genres I read: Crime fiction, thrillers, mysteries, romance, historical, fantasy, women’s, general.

-Genres/material I won’t beta read: Science fiction, violence, erotica.
+Genres/material I won’t read: Science fiction, violence, erotica.

 Am I an author?
 Yes.
 I had my first short story published this year.
 I’m currently working on a trilogy.